aidanshands/Pcinnamomi-Genomics/README.md

 ```

 ## Genome Assembly Correcting/Polishing
 The resulting draft assemblies were corrected with PacBio reads iteratively three times using Racon v1.3.2 (Varser et al. 2017) follwed by polishing with the Illumina reads with Pilon v.1.22 (Walker et al. 2014) iteratively three times.
+Minimap2 v2.10 (Li, 2018) was used to map the PacBio reads to the Canu draft and the respective sam file was used for Racon.

-Minimap2 (used before Racon) & Racon
+Racon Round 1:
 ``` bash
 minimap2 -ax map-pb -t8 Pc2113_Canu.contigs.fasta Pc2113_Combined_Subreads.fq > 2113_1.sam
 ~/racon/build/bin/racon -t 24 Pc2113_Combined_Subreads.fq 2113_1.sam Pc2113_Canu.contigs.fasta > Pc2113_racon1.fasta